Vegneshwari/Angular_Mini-Projects/README.md

 4. Angular Pipe
 5. Form Array
 6. HTTP client module
+7. Portfolio
+8. E-commerce app using routing.
+I yet to complete this project, but i have covered all the topics at routing and practiced on too.

 One more project is on the pipeline; let me finish it off and upload that too.